entrepreneur-interet-general/django-francedata/README.rst

 cog_import:
 ***********

 * goal: load the following data from the Code officiel géographique (COG): list of regions, departements and communes, with how they are linked and:
   * insee and siren ids for the regions/departements
   * insee for the communes
 * parameters:
- * `--level`: partial import of only the specified level (the script expects the higher ones to already be installed) Allowed values: `regions`, `departements`, `communes`
+  * --level: partial import of only the specified level (the script expects the higher ones to already be installed) Allowed values: `regions`, `departements`, `communes`
- * `--years`: import the specified year (min: 2019), by default it imports the latest available one in https://www.data.gouv.fr/fr/datasets/code-officiel-geographique-cog/
+  * --years: import the specified year (min: 2019), by default it imports the latest available one in https://www.data.gouv.fr/fr/datasets/code-officiel-geographique-cog/

 banatic_import:
 ***************

-* goal: load the following data from the Banatic :
+* goal: load the following data from the Banatic:
   * siren ids and population data for the communes
   * insee for the communes
 * The script expects that `cog_import` was already run and that the communes level is passed before the epci level.
 * parameters:
- * `--level`: partial import of only the specified level.
+  * --level: partial import of only the specified level.
 Allowed values: `communes`, `epci`
- * `--years`: import the specified year
-  * min: 2019 for the communes level (data is taken from the file `Table de correspondance code SIREN / Code Insee des communes` from https://www.banatic.interieur.gouv.fr/V5/fichiers-en-telechargement/fichiers-telech.php ), by default it imports the latest available one
+  * --years: import the specified year (min: 2019 for the communes level (data is taken from the file `Table de correspondance code SIREN / Code Insee des communes` from https://www.banatic.interieur.gouv.fr/V5/fichiers-en-telechargement/fichiers-telech.php ), by default it imports the latest available one)
 * warning: The epci level only works for the current year (data is taken from https://www.data.gouv.fr/fr/datasets/base-nationale-sur-les-intercommunalites/ )